 Evaluating open source data catalog tools

-Each organization has its own evaluation criteria framework for data catalog tools depending on the core challenge that they are looking to solve and predominant use cases.
-Often it's challenging to find a single open data catalog software that is capable of addressing all challenges your data team faces.
+Each organization has its own evaluation criteria framework for data catalog tools depending on the core challenge that they are looking to solve - and predominant use cases.
+Often it's challenging to find a single open-source data catalog tool that is capable of addressing all challenges your data team faces.

 We've developed a guide to help you create a customized evaluation criteria framework and get the most value from a POC (proof-of-concept) in a step-by-step fashion.